3dem/relion-documents/source/STA_tutorial/Refine3D.rst

 On our computer with 4 GPUs, we used 5 MPIs and 8 threads, and this calculation took approximately 6 hours.

-Again, the 3D refinement will have achieved Nyquist resolution so we can finally proceed to process using the original pixel size at binning factor 1.
+Again, the 3D refinement will have reached Nyquist resolution so we can finally proceed to process using the original pixel size at binning factor 1.

 .. _sec_sta_refine3d_subtomo: